brandur/sorg/content/drafts/webhooks.md

 At Stripe, we provide a "Send test webhook" function from the dashboard.
-This provides a reasonable developer experience in that at least testing an endpoint is possible, but it's quite manual and difficult to integrate into a CI suite.
+This provides a reasonable developer experience in that at least testing an endpoint is possible, but it's quite manual and not especially conducive to being integrated into an automated test suite.

 !fig src="/assets/webhooks/send-test-webhook.png" caption="Sending a test webhook in Stripe's dashboard."